gallo-json/chess-robotic-arm/README.md

 Required a lot of diagrams and math to calculate the angles correctly.
 Here is just one page of my notebook: [Gallery](docs/Gallery.md)

-Click here to see the robot in action: link when ready.
+Click here to see the robot in action: https://www.youtube.com/watch?v=F6KBEtsqXN8

 ![arm_picture](https://media.discordapp.net/attachments/660295888563994638/664265594039697426/IMG_0208.JPG?width=880&height=660)